-I am excited to share the news about San Francisco Unified School District’s work to transform public education, close the opportunity gap and improve lifetime chances for all of our city’s children.
+I am excited to share the latest news about the San Francisco Unified School District’s work to transform public education, close the opportunity gap and improve lifetime chances for all of our city’s children.

 To create the vision, the district used an innovative design approach that relied on extensive input from “consumer” voices—students and parents—and gave participants an opportunity to dream, visit promising school models, and re-imagine the entire education enterprise.
 I participated in these sessions, and I found that being asked to imagine the future free of present-day constraints allowed us to create a powerful and transformational image for our children and our schools.

 Vision 2025 focuses on igniting every student’s special “spark” and revolutionizing teaching and learning so all students have the knowledge, skills, and abilities they need to succeed in college, civic life, and 21st century careers.
 The vision is this.
 By the time our children graduate from high school, all of them will understand their special talents and have a clear sense of where they are headed and how to get there.
 They will have mastered core academic subjects, speak at least two languages and have extensive experience working in teams on applied projects about real-life issues.
 They will also be fluent multimedia communicators who are civically engaged and globally aware.